Hosted by Harris Gardner,

 Julian also writes and produces his own original music, which can be found on all major streaming platforms.
 Julian enjoys giving his songs a splash of psychedelia through robust harmonies, polyrhythms, and orchestral arrangements."

-Cedar Gate Writers: Anna Hosted, Kirk Etherton, Lucy Holstedt.
+Cedar Gate Writers: Anna Holstedt, Kirk Etherton, Lucy Holstedt.

 Cedar Gate Writers is a bi-coastal group that's been meeting virtually (and sometimes in person) for several years.
-Each "session" is self-contained: we agree on a prompt (a word, and perhaps a form: poem? short fiction? instruction manual? apology note?), then spend about an hour writing our own, individual pieces, which we proceed to read aloud to the others.
-The first draft usually serves as the final draft.
+Each "session" is self-contained: we agree on a prompt (a word, and perhaps a form: poem? short fiction? instruction manual? apology note?).
+Then we spend about an hour writing our own, individual pieces, which we proceed to read aloud to the others.
 This is great fun for us, and we're often amazed at the results--which can range from humorous to serious to "other."

 Anna Holstedt lives on the West Coast and used to run an art gallery.
 She has been writing for years, but only lately has been sharing her work.
 A number of her poems have appeared in recent issues of Ibbetson Street.